SeasideSt/Seaside-Legacy30/repository/Seaside-Component.package/WADecoration.class/README.md

 - #renderContentOn: to emit xhtml around the decorated component.
 Call #renderOwnerOn: to let the owner emit its output.

+- #processChildCallbacks: to intercept the callback processing of the owner.

 - #handleAnswer: to intercept the answer processing.